-The transition from active duty military to retirement is full of lots of winding twists and turns.
-One of the most common questions is how all those pays are going to come together.
-And it’s important to understand it as part of your overall financial planning.
+The transition from active duty military to retirement is full of lots of twists and turns.
+One common questions is how different pays are going to come together.
+You’ve got military pay, military retirement pay, and possibly disability compensation.
+It’s important to understand it as part of your overall financial planning.

 However, keep in mind that any or all of these steps can get held up for a variety of reasons: missing paperwork, inaccurate calculations, or just administrative errors.
-You definitely want to have some money put aside to take care of your family while the military and Department of Veterans Affairs figure out your stuff.
+You definitely want to have some money put aside.
+Savings will tide you over while the military and Department of Veterans Affairs figure out your stuff.

 This post is part of The Comprehensive Military Retirement Checklist.
 Be sure to read all the other posts that go with the checklist, too!